 Bamboo is a highly sustainable and versatile resource in its raw state, yet the chemical-based production processes are overlooked when labeling bamboo fabrics as eco-friendly, bio-degradable, and antimicrobial.

 This often-misleading advertising has been largely contained with legislation protecting the authenticity of natural bamboo fabric.

 Bamboo yarn produced through the viscose method cannot be labeled as authentic bamboo as the process regenerates bamboo cellulose into a synthetic fiber.

-Yes, bamboo viscose is made from natural bamboo, but the final product has been chemically altered and has very little in common with natural bamboo fibers.
 Chemically changed bamboo fibers offer benefits, but it remains to be proven if the antibacterial benefits are from the organic bamboo fibers or the chemical used in the yarn production phase.

 Research and studies have found that bamboo fabric definitely has a place in the fabric line-up, but the general consensus is that there is insufficient data to confirm all the cited benefits of bamboo.